California roll

-As one of the most popular styles of sushi in Canada and the United States, the California roll has been influential in sushi's global popularity, and in inspiring sushi chefs around the world to create non-traditional fusion cuisine.
+As one of the most popular styles of sushi in the United States and Canada, the California roll has been influential in sushi's global popularity, and in inspiring sushi chefs around the world to create non-traditional fusion cuisine.

 Ingredients

-The main wrapped ingredients are the avocado and crab meat, or imitation crab (surimi crab), and the optional mayonnaise; these are all typically wrapped with seaweed, although soy paper can be used.
+The main wrapped ingredients are the avocado and imitation crab (surimi sticks); these are all typically wrapped with seaweed, although soy paper can be used.
+Premium versions may use real crab, as in the original recipe.
 The cucumber may have been used since the beginning, or added later, depending on the account.
-The inside-out roll may be sprinkled on the outside with sesame seeds, although tobiko (flying fish roe), or masago (capelin roe) may be used.
+The inside-out version may also be sprinkled on the outside with sesame seeds, although tobiko (flying fish roe), or masago (capelin roe) may be used.

 History

 The identity of the creator of the California roll is disputed.
 Several chefs from Los Angeles have been cited as the dish's originator, as well as one chef from Vancouver, British Columbia.

-The earliest mention in print of a 'California roll' was in the Los Angeles Times and an Ocala, Florida newspaper on November 25, 1979.
+The earliest mention in print of a "California roll" was in the Los Angeles Times and an Ocala, Florida newspaper on November 25, 1979.
 Less than a month later an Associated Press story credited a Los Angeles chef named Ken Seusa at the Kin Jo sushi restaurant near Hollywood as its inventor.
 The AP article cited Mrs. Fuji Wade, manager of the restaurant, as its source for the claim.
 Food writer Andrew F. Smith observes that this claim stood uncontested for more than 20 years.

 Others attribute the dish to Ichiro Mashita, another Los Angeles sushi chef from the former Little Tokyo restaurant "Tokyo Kaikan".
 According to this account, Mashita began substituting the toro (fatty tuna) with avocado in the off-season, and after further experimentation, developed the prototype, back in the 1960s (or early 1970s).

-Accounts of these first 'California Rolls' describe a dish very different from the one today.
+Accounts of these first "California Rolls" describe a dish very different from the one today.
 Early California roll recipes used frozen king crab legs, since surimi imitation crab was not yet available locally and importing it was not convenient.
 One story, drawn directly from a firsthand source (namely Teruo Imaizumi, Mashita's assistant), was that in 1964, the pair developed a prototype which used cubed avocado, king crab, cucumber and ginger, made into a hand-roll (rather than makizushi rolled using a makisu).
 Other food writers state that the cucumber, mayonnaise, and sesame seed were originally missing, and these ingredients were only added later.
 The early California roll was wrapped traditional style, with the nori seaweed on the outside, which American customers tended to peel off.
 Therefore, the roll "inside-out", i.e., uramaki version was eventually developed.
 This adaptation has also been credited to Mashita by figures associated with the restaurant.